MiKTeX/miktex/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have checked the MiKTeX log files

 Please replace this section with the required information:
-- step-by-step reproduction instructions
+1. step-by-step reproduction instructions
+2. input files which are necessary to reproduce the bug
+3. your observations (command output, screenshots, ...)
-- attach command output, screenshots and relevant log file snippets
+4. relevant log file snippets